garybernhardt/raptor/README.md

 The seven routes' exact behavior differs, but shares this skeleton:

 - Step through all routes, choosing the first that matches.
-- Delegate to the domain object, which may be a record, inferring arguments as needed.
+- Delegate to the domain object, which may be a record, injecting arguments as needed.
   - If an exception is raised, route it and end this process
 - Instantiate the presenter with the domain object
 - Pass the presenter to the template